 The City's investment also allows our contracted partners to leverage additional, external resources which further increase the community's capacity to deliver social services.
-In our most recent analysis, we found that for every \$1 the City of Columbia invests in local social services, our contracted providers generate \$58 additional dollars... a \$58/\$1 return on investment.
+Based on an analysis of our current social services contracts, we found that for every \$1 the City of Columbia invests in local social services, our contracted providers generate \$11 additional dollars... a \$11/\$1 return on investment.
 In addition, a significant portion of these revenues is obtained from sources outside our community.
 Our relatively small investment makes Columbia very competitive in obtaining shrinking resources from external funders which are increasingly requiring local matching funds.